profkosmosic/iphone-specs-angular/README.md

 # iPhone Specs

-A web app for viewing specifications of iPhone devices.
+A web app for viewing specifications of iPhone devices.<br/>

-This web app requires an API to work.<a href="https://github.com/profkosmosic/iphone-specs-api-PHP"> Download the API here</a>

-The iPhone and the Apple logo belongs to Apple Inc.
+The iPhone and the Apple logo belongs to Apple Inc.<br/>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.

 ## Development server